Qualified Charitable Distributions

 Even better than getting the effect of a deduction, reducing your Adjusted Gross Income can place you in a lower tax bracket, reduce or eliminate the taxation of your Social Security benefits and help you remain eligible for deductions and credits that might be lost if you had to declare the QCD amount as income.

 For a more detailed explanation of a QCD, check out this article.
-We are not tax experts, so be sure to consult with your tax accountant; here's a detailed article on the IRS requirements.
+We are not tax experts, so be sure to consult with your tax accountant.